How to Grow Tomatoes for Your Lifestyle and Climate

 or frozen during an abundant harvest.

-If you're harvesting your own tomato seeds, make sure to save the seeds from a healthy heirloom plant.
+If you're harvesting your own tomato seeds, making sure to save the seeds from a healthy heirloom plant is how to grow tomatoes easily for next year.
 Remember the seeds from a hybrid will not breed true.